xtremexp/UT4X-Converter/README.md

 ## History
 - 1.1.X
   * dependencies: now umodel is embedded in program
+  * all: better lightning radius
+  * ui: now program checks for updates at startup (can be desactivated in settings)
+  * all: if actor filter is on and contains brush actor, the big additive brush will still be added

 - 1.1.1 - 22/12/2022
   * u2/ut2003/4->UT4: fixed menu to convert to UT4 not available